Handball: Awarded throws

 A throw-off takes place from the center of the court.
 The thrower must touch the middle line with one foot, and all the other offensive players must stay in their half until the referee restarts the game.
 The defending players must keep a distance of at least three metres from the thrower until the ball leaves his hand.
 A throw-off occurs at the beginning of each period and after the opposing team scores a goal.
 It must be cleared by the referees.

-Modern handball introduced the "fast throw-off" concept; i.e., the play will be immediately restarted by the referees as soon as the executing team fulfills its requirements.
-Many teams leverage this rule to score easy goals before the opposition has time to form a stable defense line.